 When a Document Says "To My Heirs"

-Estate planning documents frequently use phrases like "to my heirs," "to my next of kin," or "to my family" without naming specific individuals.
+Estate planning documents often use phrases like "to my heirs," "to my next of kin," or "to my family" without naming specific individuals.
 This statute tells courts exactly how to interpret that language.
-Instead of guessing who the creator meant, Arizona applies the intestate succession law of the designated person's home state.
+Instead of guessing who the creator meant, the court applies state law, specifically the intestate succession rules of the designated person's home state.

 If an applicable statute or a governing instrument calls for a present or future distribution to or creates a present or future interest in a designated individual's heirs, heirs at law, next of kin, relatives, or family, or by similar language, the property passes to those persons, including the state, who would inherit the designated individual's intestate estate under the intestate succession law of the designated individual's domicile if the designated individual died when the disposition is to take effect in possession or enjoyment.